 The island of Pag is a beautiful and interesting place to visit.
 We took the ferry from Prizna to žigljen and enjoyed making our way down the long, thin island.
 Pag is home to a handful of climbing routes, on an unusual pinnacle right by a beautiful pebble beach.
 The island is a very interesting environment and can be extremely windy.
 There is some interesting flora and fauna on the island, we found quite a lot of tumbleweed growing in amongst the rocky hillside.
 Whilst a charming area to visit, Pag wouldn’t be a good choice of location to be based for a long period of time.

-Outside of climbing and hiking, Pag is known as a popular party destination and above all else cheese.
+Outside of climbing and hiking, Pag is known as a popular party and festival destination and above all else cheese.
 Sirana Gligora is the islands most famous family cheese factory.
 They offer cheese tasting boards and factory tours, which is a great way to enjoy a relaxing afternoon after a swim in the sea.
 The factory also sells other local produce and has a restaurant situated in a beautiful building with panoramic view of Pag.

 After Leaving the South end of the island of Pag you are only 50 km from the most well known climbing destination in Croatia.
 It has a lot of routes ranging from valley crag single pitches to longer multi pitch adventures.
 When we arrived we ran into a lot of trouble trying to pick up the specific guidebook for Paklenica (as it is not included in the general Croatia guidebook).
 It turns out that this guidebook is now out of print.
 We were told that you could still buy it at the tourist office in the national park but after a disappointing detour it turns out you can’t buy the book anywhere, at all!
 According to needlesports website, here, it appears that there is going to be a new edition out in Spring 2022.
 As such Paklenica was an omission from our trip.
 The good news is that there are loads of other great areas to choose from.
 One day we will return with the new guidebook and experience it for ourselves.